LordRazen/convert-kunena-tophpbb/README.md

 - Upload the avatars to images/avatars/upload
 - Upload the attachments to the files folder.
 Ensure to turn on FTP Binary Upload first!
 Else the images will be broken

+=> Settings -> Transfer -> Binary

-# Cleanup
+# Cleanup (before a fresh start of the migration)
 If you wanna rerun everything, just start the cleanup.php once.

 However, the cleanup does not do a real truncate, the so the id counter will rise more and more.
 Since there might be data in the tables already (like in the users table), I recommend to restore the tables from above if you want a fresh restart of the migration.
-=> Settings -> Transfer -> Binary

----

-If I could help you with your migration I would be happy if you value it with a little donation ;-)

-You can contact me here: razen.mailer@gmail.com

-Thx a lot ^^
+Also the images inside work / images needs to be removed manually.

+DURATION: 34 Minutes